 With same-day appointments, this means a dentist will address your dental injury the same day you call to receive emergency dental treatment.
 Ignoring a dental emergency can put you at risk for more serious complications in the future.
 With a broken tooth, it could become infected and require a root canal.
 Delaying treatment only forces you to experience pain that you don’t need to live with, since we offer same-day dental care to ensure you get the treatment you deserve when you need it most.

 Once the dental emergency has been addressed, your dentist may recommend specific treatments to restore your oral health.
 If you have broken, damaged, or decayed teeth; Then your dentist may recommend getting dental crowns.
 If you’re experiencing severe/chronic headaches due to an underlying infection, then a root canal procedure may be recommended.
 A common procedure used to stabilize a loose/knocked-out tooth is tooth splinting, which allows for proper healing.
 Sometimes, tooth extractions may be recommended to remove injured teeth that cannot be fixed with other restorative dental methods.

 Kids and adults lose over five million teeth every year!

-Put your dental work in a plastic bag or container if you can, and be sure to bring it with you to your appointment.
-Call us immediately to schedule an emergency visit so we can treat the issue ASAP.
+If any of your dental work has fallen out, put any of it into a plastic bag or container if possible and bring it with you to your appointment.
+Call us immediately so that we can schedule an emergency visit as soon as possible to treat the issue.